 Our Editorial Board

 Katherine J. Barrett is Understorey’s founder and editor in chief.
 She has worked on women’s and environmental issues for many years and has edited for Literary Mama, the feminist publisher Demeter Press, the Afghan Women’s Writing Project and the Canadian environmental magazine Alternatives Journal.
 She is currently managing editor of the academic journal Atlantis: Critical Studies in Gender, Culture and Social Justice.
 Katherine has published academic papers as well as short fiction, monthly columns and literary essays.
 She believes writing and sharing stories can empower, shift attitudes and build community.

 Susie Brigham is Chair of the Alexa McDonough Institute for Women, Gender and Social Justice at Mount Saint Vincent University.
 Susie holds a PhD from the University of Alberta and is a professor of Education at MSVU specialising in lifelong education, international and intercultural education, Africentricity in lifelong learning, critical race theory and feminism.
 Susie works with closely with the African Nova Scotia community, women’s refugee groups and other community organizations for women and girls.

 Rachel Edmonds is Understorey Magazine’ss poetry reader and advisor.
 Rachel is mother to two children and currently finishing an honours degree in English and Creative Writing at Dalhousie University in Halifax, Nova Scotia.
 Rachel was awarded first prize in the Clare Murray Fooshee Poetry Contest in 2015.
 Her poems have also appeared in Dalhousie University’s Fathom Magazine, Understorey Magazine and Mom Egg Review.

-Tracey Lothian is a mother to two grown daughters and has a special fondness for promoting women’s issues and expressions.
+Tracey Lothian is a mother to two grown daughters and has an interest in promoting women’s issues and expressions.
 She holds a degree in Honours Linguistics and has been the editor of a national parenting magazine to which she continues to contribute.
 Born and bred in Nova Scotia, she has lived in BC and Nunavut and has closed the “triangle” of Canada by finally settling back into the “sea-bound coast”.
 She works for a small publishing firm on the South Shore and hopes to spend the rest of her working life surrounded by writers of all genres.